-CSUSB defines an international student as someone who is enrolled in classes and holds an F-1 (student), or J-1 (exchange visitor) visa or a dependent visa such as F-2* or J-2 sponsored by CSUSB.
+CSUSB defines an international student as someone who is enrolled in classes and holds an F-1 (student) or J-1 (exchange visitor) visa.
+Dependents of F-1 and J-1 visa holders have an F-2* or J-2 visa sponsored by CSUSB.

 *F-2 spouses may not engage in a full course of study.
 To engage in a full course of study, an F-2 spouse must apply for and be granted an F-1 visa status.